 Interested in how your chatbot is performing?
 We’ve released new statistics that will help you better understand how the visitors interact with your bot.

-You can see the chatbot statistics directly in the SmartHub or in the chatbot garage.
+You can see the chatbot statistics directly in the SmartHub or in the chatbot settings.

 Wondering what exactly do the numbers mean?
 Let’s go through it together.